PrefectHQ/prefect/docs/concepts/work-pools.md

 You must start a worker within an environment that can access or create the infrastructure needed to execute flow runs.
 Your worker will deploy flow runs to the infrastructure corresponding to the worker type.
 For example, if you start a worker with type `kubernetes`, the worker will deploy flow runs to a Kubernetes cluster.

 !!! tip "Prefect must be installed in execution environments"
-    Prefect must be installed in any environment in which you intend to run the worker or execute a flow run.
+    Prefect must be installed in any environment where you intend to run the worker or execute a flow run.

 !!! tip "`PREFECT_API_URL` setting for workers"
     `PREFECT_API_URL` must be set for the environment in which your worker is running.

 ### Starting a Worker

-Use the `prefect worker start` CLI command to start an worker.
+Use the `prefect worker start` CLI command to start a worker.
 You must pass at least the work pool name.
 If the work pool does not exist, it will be created if the `--type` flag is used.

 <div class="terminal">
 ```bash